linroger/FinanceCompendium/VI. Derivatives/Options Futures & Forwards/Derivatives Market Complete Full/chapters manual/07 Financial Forwards and Futures.md

 Although forwards and futures are similar in many respects, there are differences.

 - Whereas forward contracts are settled at expiration, futures contracts are settled daily.
 The determination of who owes what to whom is called marking-to-market.
 Frequent marking-to-market and settlement of a futures contract can lead to pricing differences between the futures and an otherwise identical forward.
 - As a result of daily settlement, futures contracts are liquid—it is possible to offset an obligation on a given date by entering into the opposite position.
 For example, if you are long the September S&P 500 futures contract, you can cancel your obligation to buy by entering into an offsetting obligation to sell the September S&P 500 contract.
-If you use the same broker to buy and to sell, your obligation is officially cancelled.[11]
+If you use the same broker to buy and to sell, your obligation is officially cancelled.
 - Over-the-counter forward contracts can be customized to suit the buyer or seller, whereas futures contracts are standardized.
 For example, available futures contracts may permit delivery of 250 units of a particular index in only March or June.
 A forward contract, by contrast, could specify April delivery of 300 units of the index.
 - Because of daily settlement, the nature of credit risk is different with the futures contract.
 In fact, futures contracts are structured so as to minimize the effects of credit risk.
 - There are typically daily price limits in futures markets (and on some stock exchanges as well).
 A price limit is a move in the futures price that triggers a temporary halt in trading.
 For example, there is an initial  $5\%$  limit on down moves in the S&P 500 futures contract.
 An offer to sell exceeding this limit can trigger a temporary trading halt, after which time a  $10\%$  price limit is in effect.
 If that is exceeded, there are subsequent  $15\%$  and  $20\%$  limits.
 The rules can be complicated, but it is important to be aware that such rules exist.